bs2603/TargetingEngineGG/README.md

 ###Latency:
 Redis fetches are ~0.2ms (microseconds), much faster than MySQL but a bit slower than in-process cache.
 ###Consistency:
 Redis is always in sync every 30s.
 ###Scalability:
 Multiple Go processes can all use the same Redis.
 ###Persistence:
 Redis can persist to disk if you enable RDB/AOF.

-On startup:
+###On startup:
 Loads all active campaigns and their rules from MySQL.
 Store them in Redis as JSON blobs.

-Every N seconds (e.g., 30s):
+###Every N seconds (e.g., 30s):
 Refresh all campaigns in Redis, so the cache stays up to date with MySQL changes (new campaigns, new targeting rules, status changes).

-On each request:
+###On each request:

-Get all campaigns from Redis (or fetch per campaign if you prefer).
+1. Get all campaigns from Redis (or fetch per campaign if you prefer).

-Match campaigns in memory.
+2. Match campaigns in memory.

-Return results.
+3. Return results.

-Cache fallback:

-If Redis is unavailable, optionally fall back to MySQL.
+4. Cache fallback: If Redis is unavailable, optionally fall back to MySQL.

-2. add code for this -
-Fallback to MySQL
-If Redis returns an error or no keys, you can load from MySQL as backup.
- This is useful if Redis is down.